-- 1. Place a drain pan under the filter head. - 2.
-Remove the oil filter.
+- Place a drain pan of suitable capacity under the filter head. - Remove the oil filter.
 An oil filter wrench may be required. - 3.
-Apply a light coat of clean oil to the seal and install the new filter.
+Apply a light coat of clean oil to the seal on the new filter and install it.
 Tighten by hand only. - 4.
 Run the machine for 1-2 minutes operating the cylinder.
 Check filter head for oil leaks. - 5.
 If a leak is found, shut off the machine and correct it. - 6.
 Check hydraulic reservoir oil level.
-Top up as required. - 7.
-Dispose of spilled oil in an environmentally safe manner.
+Top up as required. - Dispose of spilled oil in an environmentally safe manner.